vercel/next.js/docs/migrating/from-gatsby.md

 ## Image Component and Image Optimization

-Since version **10.0.0**, Next.js has a built-in [Image Component and Automatic Image Optimization](/docs/basic-features/image-optimization.md).
+Next.js has a built-in [Image Component and Automatic Image Optimization](/docs/basic-features/image-optimization.md).

 The Next.js Image Component, [`next/image`](/docs/api-reference/next/image.md), is an extension of the HTML `<img>` element, evolved for the modern web.